clojurewerkz/quartzite.docs/README.md

-# Project Name Documentation
+# Quartzite Documentation

-This is a documentation site for [Project Name].
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+This is a documentation site for [Quartzite](https://github.com/michaelklishin/quartzite).
+Copy or clone me and adapt for your project that needs documentation guides similar to [clojureriak.info](http://clojureriak.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.

 ## Install Dependencies